Project for the Community from our 2016 – 17, Chair, Brenda Richardson.

 Lightly Quilt the rectangle and finish off threads.

-Every year the current Chair nominates a Charity and every week, there is a raffle for fabric or notions.
+Every year the current Chair nominates a Charity that is close to their hearts.
+Every week, we have a raffle, with prizes of fabric or sewing notions.
+If for any reason there isn’t a raffle, we get a list of complaints, it is a bit of fun.
 Doreen McGrath and other volunteers go around and persuade you to part with a pound or two.
-It’s good fun and at the end of the Chair’s year, the money is given to the nominated Charity.
+At the end of the Chair’s year, the money is given to the nominated Charity.

 This year Brenda Richardson has chosen Reconnect